 RPO defines a period between backup sessions, or, in other words, a period for which you can afford to lose data.
 For example, if protected computers must have daily backups, specify 1 day or 24 hours as the RPO value.

-- [For Protected Computers report] In the Select OS type list, choose what type of OSes must be analyzed in the report (All, Servers, Workstations)
+- [For Protected Computers report] In the Select operation mode list, choose what type of OSes must be analyzed in the report (All, Servers, Workstations).

 - [For Protected VMs report] In the Select job type list, choose what type of Veeam Backup & Replication jobs must be analyzed in the report (All, Backup, Replication, Backup Copy, Backup to Tape).